List of teams that have overcome 2–0 series deficits in a best-of-five series

 The following is the list of teams that have overcome 2–0 series deficits in a best-of-five series concerning North American professional sports, otherwise known as a reverse sweep.
 The listed teams won three consecutive games after being down 2–0 in a best-of-five playoff series.
 Unsuccessful comebacks are also listed here, in which teams evened a series after being behind 2–0, then lost the final game of the series.

-The best-of-five playoff structure used to be common in North American professional sports, particularly in the sports of baseball, basketball, and ice hockey.
+The best-of-five playoff structure used to be common in professional sports, particularly in the sports of baseball, basketball, and ice hockey.
 As of 2024, Major League Baseball, the Women's National Basketball Association, and the Professional Women's Hockey League use the format.

-All 2–0 deficit comebacks in a five-game series involve winning three straight elimination games, finally featuring a double-elimination game five.
+All 2–0 deficit comebacks in a five-game series involve winning three straight elimination games, including a winner-take-all Game 5.
 Longer series of this nature are almost always structured as single-elimination knockout tournaments, so one more loss means losing the series and ending playoff contention for the losing side.

 This is similar to a comeback from a 3–1 series deficit in a best-of-seven playoff series, which also requires winning three straight games, but these are not covered here.
 In addition, 2–0 deficit comebacks in the best-of-seven series are also not covered here.